User Guide

 Adding a patient record: add

 Let’s say a patient is visiting your clinic for the first time!
-Use the add
+Use the add command to add the patient records to the record list.

 Format: add i/NRIC n/NAME dob/DATE OF BIRTH p/PHONE a/ADDRESS d/DRUGALLERGIES g/GENDER ad/DOCTOR [e/EMAIL] [t/TAG]… [m/MEDICINE]…